 Understanding the role of hydration and electrolytes during pregnancy is crucial.
 Pregnancy increases the demand for fluids to support the increased blood volume and amniotic fluid production.
 Dehydration can lead to various complications, including headaches, constipation, urinary tract infections, and, in severe cases, preterm labor.

 Electrolytes play a vital role in maintaining fluid balance and supporting nerve and muscle function.
-During pregnancy, hormonal changes and increased fluid volume can disrupt electrolyte balance, leading to symptoms such as muscle cramps and fatigue.
+On top of that, during pregnancy, hormonal changes and increased fluid volume can disrupt electrolyte balance, leading to symptoms such as muscle cramps and fatigue.
 Replenishing electrolytes through diet and beverages like coconut water can help alleviate these symptoms and support overall health.

 Coconut water can be a refreshing and nutritious alternative to sugary drinks and artificial sports beverages.
 Its natural sweetness and hydrating properties make it a satisfying way to stay hydrated and replenish electrolytes during pregnancy.